 One of the biggest questions for any new authors is, “What are the best ways to market my book?”
 And like every other question in the writing world, there are a million different answers that may or may not work.
 Certain strategies are useful to some, but not to others.
 Different genres require different approaches.
 Age plays a big factor, as younger readers look for new books in trendy ways.
 So yeah, the answer is as clear as mud.

 I spent years in the marketing trenches before I figured out a strategy that works best for me.
 As you can probably guess, some things worked and most failed.
 I pissed away piles of money on promo avenues that never paid off.
 (And for the record, most don’t.)
-So instead of writing another “Top 10 Marketing Tips for Authors” click-bait post, I thought it would be more useful to outline what I currently do, complete with effort ratios and budget pools.
+So instead of writing another “Top 10 Marketing Tips for Authors” click-bait post, I thought it would be more useful to outline what I currently do, complete with effort ratios.

 The following breakdown will highlight the most common marketing tools used by authors.
 Efforts may vary based on opportunities, but my overall strategy has largely solidified.
 With that said, let’s get started.

 Paid Ads (20% effort)

-Think promo sites like BookBub, Freebooksy, ENT, and The Fussy Librarian.
+Think promo services like BookBub, Freebooksy, and The Fussy Librarian.
 They generate thousands of downloads for a reasonable investment of time and money.
 A single BookBub promo will be the most effective ROI for the entire year.
 In fact, it trounces everything else combined.
 But, they are very expensive and hard to get, hence the other sites.
-I run promos every quarter while rotating services.
+I run them every quarter while rotating services.
 A typical year might look like this:

-January : Freebooksy, Fussy Librarian, plus a tryout site
+January : Freebooksy, My Book Cave, plus a tryout site

-March : ENT, Book Barbarian, plus a tryout site
+March : Fussy Librarian, Book Doggy, plus a tryout site

-July : Freebooksy, Fussy Librarian, plus a tryout site
+July : Freebooksy, My Book Cave, plus a tryout site

-October : ENT, Book Barbarian, plus a tryout site
+October : Fussy Librarian, Book Doggy, plus a tryout site